Robiattam/Task_5/README.md

 # Task_5
 In this I applied a  tree-based machine learning models to predict the presence of heart disease using the UCI Heart Disease dataset.
+To avoid overfitting, we control the complexity of the model by limiting the depth of the tree.
+Next, we train a Random Forest model and compare its performance to the decision tree to see which performs better.
+We then analyze the feature importances to understand which input variables contribute most to the predictions.
+Finally, we evaluate both models using cross-validation to ensure that the results are robust and generalize well to unseen dat